aurimas13/Machine-Learning-Goodness/README.md

 - Found a great GitHub repo of curated Machine learning list that contains 910 awesome open-source projects with a total of 3.7M stars grouped into 34 categories.
 Can be found as item **16** [here](#worthy-repositories) or accessed directly [here](https://github.com/ml-tooling/best-of-ml-python).

 - Other fantastic GitHub repos that give tips on how to begin the path of Data Science career and how to land your dream job as a Data Scientist can be found as item **17** and **18** [here](#worthy-repositories) and [here](#worthy-repositories) or accessed dirctly though [here](https://github.com/microsoft/Data-Science-For-Beginners) and [here](https://github.com/rbhatia46/Data-Science-Interview-Resources).

+# Awesome Data Science & ALL Cheatsheets | Day 99

+- Took today easier due to Easter holiday and found an open source Data Science repository to learn and apply data science skills towards solving real world problems as can be inspected as item **19** [here](#worthy-repositories) or accessed directly through [here](https://github.com/academic/awesome-datascience).

+- Found ALL cheasheets ranging from Artificial Intelligence to Data Engineering to Machine Learning to Linux to Mathematics to R to Matlab and many more fields.
+The cheatcode can be found as item **97** [here](#worthy-tools) or accessed directly through [here](https://github.com/yash42828/Data-Science--All-Cheat-Sheet)

 # Public